Poshi/dezc-project/README.md

 DBT have been used to transform the data in an easier to use, better distilled, dataset for easy visualization in the dashboard.
+The transformations include tyding up transformations, because some fields are not normalized, and aggregations, for quick representation in the dashboard.

 >Dashboard
 >0 points: No dashboard